Why choose a Vila Real de Santo António property?

-Vila Real de Santo António is linked to the rest of the Algarve via bus and rail services, VRSA being the eastern terminus of the railway from Lagos, via Faro.
+Vila Real de Santo António is linked to the rest of the Algarve via bus and rail services, it being the eastern terminus of the railway from Lagos, via Faro.
 From Faro, there are connections to high-speed train links to Lisbon and other parts of the country.
-The International airport at Faro operates flights to many European cities, aswell as to Lisbon, from where you can access flights to most large international cities.
+The International airport at Faro operates flights to many European cities, as well as to Lisbon, from where you can access flights to most large international cities.

 There is also easy access to the region’s A22 motorway from here, with all the amenities of Faro being about a half-hour’s drive away.

 Golfing and leisure activities

-Golf lovers will find themselves very well-served by the facilities in the region – there are several quality golf courses in the region, most notably those at Benamor, Castro Marim, Monte Rei, Quinta do Vale and Colina Verde (9 Holes).
+Golf lovers will find themselves very well-served by the facilities in the region – there are several quality golf courses in the region, most notably those at Benamor, Castro Marim, Monte Rei, Quinta do Vale and Colina Verde.
 A little further afield you will find the prestigious Vale de Lobo and Quinta do Lago courses, as well as other high quality courses at Sao Lourenco, Salgados and many more.
 Many of these courses include residential areas, offering many luxurious villas and apartments for sale.

 Water sports, cycling, horse-riding and fishing trips are also available in the coastal areas, and for the thrill-seekers, the zip wire across the Guadiana offers a memorable experience!

 A boat trip up the Guadiana will take you to the small town of Alcoutim, with its hilltop castles and luxury hillside villas.
 And the little village of Cacela Velha offers a restaurant with an upstairs terrace, giving panoramic views across the beaches of Manta Rota and Monte Gordo to Vila Real, with a backdrop of lush green countryside.

 Vila Real de Santo Antonio offers the usual selection of shops and restaurants, but a boat trip across the Guadiana to Ayamonte, in Spain, offers a different shopping or dining experience.
 And a weekend trip to Gibraltar should satisfy even the most discerning shopper!